The SAM instrument suite, without side panels, at NASA Goddard Space Flight Center.

 SAM was built and tested at NASA Goddard Space Flight Center in Greenbelt, Maryland.
 Paul Mahaffy is SAM's Principal Investigator.

 For more detailed information about SAM, see SAM I Am.

-Coming soon!
-To find out more about how SAM analyzes samples and what information is obtained from each of SAM's instruments, check out the upcoming 'Choose Your Adventure' guide.
+To find out more about how SAM analyzes samples and what information is obtained from each of SAM's instruments, check out the 'Choose Your Martian Sample Adventure' guide.